 The Race of Lavender Brown and Why It Matters

-To put it in perspective, there are five known black characters in the entire Potter series: Dean Thomas, Angelina Johnson, Kingsley Shacklebolt, Lee Jordan, and Blaise Zabini.
+To put it in perspective, there are five known Black characters in the entire Potter series: Dean Thomas, Angelina Johnson, Kingsley Shacklebolt, Lee Jordan, and Blaise Zabini.
 Five.
-The lack of diversity is evident, and the occasion to introduce another black character was placed on a platter for the producers, and they ignored it.
+The lack of diversity is evident, and the occasion to introduce another Black character was placed on a platter for the producers, and they ignored it.
 The Potter series has taught multiple generations numerous lessons, and one on diverse racial relationships could have been a powerful one to add to their list.

 Lavender Brown’s ethnicity remains to be something that people only half notice.
-Passionate fans may have strong feelings about Lavender’s race, and for others it has felt like a casual joke when discussing some inaccuracies in the series.
-Perhaps it’s not even that big of a deal since it is the character that’s important, not the race, but there will still be the fact that cannot be ignored that instead of keeping a character in its original form, they changed nearly everything about her to better fit the screen.
+Passionate fans may have strong feelings about Lavender’s race, but for others, it has felt like a casual joke when discussing some inaccuracies in the series.
+Perhaps it’s not even that big of a deal since it is the character that’s important, not the race, but there’s still the fact that cannot be ignored that instead of keeping a character in its original form, they changed nearly everything about her to better fit the screen.

-To be fair, there is no information about whether either of the former Lavenders wished to keep the role, so we cannot eliminate the idea that perhaps the two were done with the series.
+To be fair, there is no information about whether either Smith or the previous actress in the part, Kathleen Cauley, wished to keep the role, so we cannot eliminate the idea that perhaps the two were done with the series.
 At the end of the day, we will continue to love Lavender Brown for her personality, and the color of her skin cannot change that.